hengenlab/eccojams/README.md

 Jams you will return to again and again...

-A set of tools for analyzing neural data that has been processed with musclebeachtools.
+A set of tools for analyzing neural data after use of musclebeachtools.
 Also included are utility functions for various steps in analysis of chronic neural and behavioral data.